Kepler Documentation

 Last updated: June 2026

-An agent session is a running coding agent within a Task in Kepler, GitKraken’s Agentic Development Environment (ADE).
+An agent session is a running coding agent within a Task in Kepler.
 This page covers how to configure a session before it starts, how to direct the agent from the console, and how to review, stage, and commit the changes it produces.

 Configuring an agent session

-Four settings are available when you start a session.
-Three of them can be overridden per message; one is fixed for the life of the session.
+When you start a session, you can configure four settings.
+You can override three of them per message; one is fixed for the life of the session.

 Setting What it controls Default Options